mistermemer/dankmemerwebsite/src/server/data/blogs/discord-music-bot.md

 For us, music had barely taken off.
 We never had too many more than 200 audio streams at once, and while that may sound like a lot, remember that Dank Memer is on nearly 1.7 million servers, so that's statistically unimportant.
 Due to all this, we decided our time would be better spent working on new things, rather than working on trying to get around YouTube's restrictions.
 So alas, music was disabled indefinitely.

-### How are other bots using YouTube, but you can't?

-Other bots, Octave included, are using complex systems to rotate their IP every x seconds or milliseconds.
-Essentially, YouTube is still cracking down on the usage but most music bots anymore are easily evading it, and if an IP does get banned, they can often have millions more to rotate to.

-The technology *is there* for Dank Memer to have music, but we still feel it's not something we should focus on at this time, or any time in the distant future.
-Why?
-Because why not just work on a separate music bot, that is much more likely to gain users and attention as it's primary focus is music?

 ### Why do you have Octave?

 Octave was previously known as "Gnar", and has been around since even before Dank Memer.
 It's an old bot, and was on ~160,000 servers when we acquired it.
 We hadn't originally planned on dipping our toes into the music bot world, but a perfect situation rose from the ashes.